daveyb/daveyb.github.io/_posts/2015-10-16-MySQL-import-via-PowerShell.md

 ---
 layout: post
-title: MySQL import via PowerShell
+title: MySQL import into Azure (ClearDB) via PowerShell
 ---

 I attempted to import a MySQL database I had previously exported today via PowerShell, and was greeted with this lovely error: